naming-convention/naming-convention-guides/python/exception-naming.md

 ## PascalCase

-* Exceptions should be classes and hence the class naming convention should be used here.
+* Exceptions should be classes and hence the class naming convention should be used.
-* Add a suffix "Error" on your exception names provided the exception is actually an error.
+* Add a suffix "Error" on your exception names, provided the exception is actually an error.
 * Avoid acronyms and abbreviations

 ```python